malibagci/tdd-angularjs-jasmine-vs-mocha/README.md

-# Test-Driven Development with AngularJS
+# Bachelor Thesis: Test-Driven Development with AngularJS
 ## A Comparison of the Testing-Frameworks Jasmine and Mocha

 ## Abstract